muppet9010/Factorio-Integration-Lua-Snippets/Biter Pet/Usage Details.md

 # Limitations

+- The reactions to the biters state only run at a set interval and so can be a fraction of a second behind in timing or location.
+This is due to this being a script and not a full blown mod.
 - The biter uses standard Biter AI to control it.
 This means it doesn't always attack the nearest things and can get stuck on silly things at times.
 - Biters can't open gates by default within Factorio.
-This would have to be changed by a mod, and this script can't affect it unfortunately.
+This can be changed by a setting in the Muppet Streamer mod, but unfortunately this script can't affect it at run time.
 - Biters will tend to attack things and then happily chase on to further away targets.
 Until they reach the `combatMaxRange` and are called all the way back to you.
 Think out of control dog chasing wildlife in field.
-- The reactions to the biters state only run at a set interval and so can be a fraction of a second behind in timing or location.
-This is due to this being a script and not a full blown mod.
 - The biters can't have their map color changed upon creating or via this script.
 They will appear whatever color the unit's prototype color is set, so could be changed by a mod in the data stage.
+- The bonus health is applied to the Pet Biters every processing cycle.
+This means that if the biter goes from full health to dead during a single processing cycle the bonus health will be lost.